riicess/Swift-TroubleShooting-Guide/README.md

 > If your issue isn't listed here or the solutions provided don't help, please consider creating a new issue on the GitHub repository.
 >
 > If you know how to fix a problem or can provide steps to reproduce an error, please include that information in your report.
+>
+> For a less detailed (but it has more fixes) guide check this out [ssenualitzies swift fix guide](https://github.com/ssenualitzies/ssenualitzies-swift-fix-guide)
 ---

 ## 📋 Table of Contents